cerbernetix/py-toolbox/docs/toolbox.math.utils.md

 **Args:**

  - <b>`quota`</b> (int | float):  The expected quota from the total.
 It can be either a percentage or an absolute value.
-The percentage is represented by a number between 0 and 1.
+The percentage is represented by a floating number between 0 and 1 included.
 An absolute value is represented by a number between 1 and the total included.
  - <b>`total`</b> (int):  The total number.